licy02/ustc/README.md

 ## Introduction
 We trained a large language model that is exclusive to the USTC campus guide, realize **"LLM+USTC"**, and provide a full range of services for USTC people.

-We collected a large amount of information that exists on campus websites, forums, official accounts, etc., and regularly optimized the model during the use of the model by teachers and students.
+We collected various information from campus websites, forums, official accounts, etc., and regularly finetuned the model during the use of the model by teachers and students.
-The goal of the research is that USTC-GPT can become an intelligent assistant and loyal partner of USTC people, and provide the following search and question answering functions:
+The goal of USTC-GPT is to provide the following search and question answering functions:

 (1)**Study Guidance** : USTC-GPT can provide students with course learning suggestions, such as the school's introduction to course selection, withdrawal, abandonment of grades, change of major, etc., course learning suggestions, etc.;